PunchThrough/bean-docs/src/features/grove-modules.md

 {{{img_rel this 'grove-modules1.png' "Grove modules for this project"}}}

-Before starting, make sure the Bean+ is in 5V mode, which is required by the Grove modules.
+Before starting, make sure the Bean+ is in 5V mode; 5V is required to power the Grove modules.

 {{{img_rel this 'bean-plus-5-or-3.png' "Make sure the Bean+ is in 5V mode"}}}